 - Be sure to mount the outboard motor while the boat is on land.
-If the boat is on the water, move it to an area on land. - To prevent steering movement, turn the steering friction adjuster clockwise.
+If the boat is on the water, move it to an area on land. - 2.
+To prevent steering movement, turn the steering friction adjuster clockwise.

-- 1. Steering friction adjuster - Turn the tiller handle 180° so that it is pointing rearward.
+Turn the tiller handle 180° so that it is pointing rearward.